 One tried and true way to get more readers is to get your name out there with bylines.

-Use The Write Life’s list of 231 publications that pay freelance writers or this.
+Use The Write Life’s list of 231 publications that pay freelance writers or this high-paying publications list.

 9. Query your top choice publications